twinnydotdev/twinny/README.md

 # twinny

 Are you fed up of all of those so called "free" Copilot alternatives with paywalls and signups?
 Fear not my developer friend!
-Twinny is the most no-nonsense locally hosted (or api hosted) AI code completion plugin for Visual Studio Code designed to work seamlessly with [Ollama](https://github.com/jmorganca/ollama), [llama.cpp](https://github.com/ggerganov/llama.cpp), [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) and [LM Studio](https://github.com/lmstudio-ai).
+Twinny is the most no-nonsense locally hosted (or api hosted) AI code completion plugin for Visual Studio Code and any compatible editors (like VSCodium) designed to work seamlessly with [Ollama](https://github.com/jmorganca/ollama), [llama.cpp](https://github.com/ggerganov/llama.cpp), [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) and [LM Studio](https://github.com/lmstudio-ai).
 Like Github Copilot but 100% free and 100% private.

 <div align="center">
     <p>